 Prior to Duke, he was at Millennium Pharmaceuticals Inc., where he was vice president of Molecular and Personalized Medicine and responsible for developing pharmacogenomic and biomarker strategies for therapeutics.

-He serves as an expert panel member for Genome Canada; as a member of the Board of External Experts for the National Heart, Lung, and Blood Institute; as co-chair of the Institute of Medicine's Roundtable on Translating Genomic-Based Research for Health; as a member of the advisory council for the National Center for Advancing Translational Sciences; as co-chair of the Cures Acceleration Network; as an expert adviser to the Pharmacogenomics Research Network; and as a member of the World Economics Forum's Global Agenda Council on Personalized and Precision Health Care.
+He serves as an expert panel member for Genome Canada; as a member of the Board of External Experts for the National Heart, Lung, and Blood Institute; as co-chair of the Institute of Medicine's Roundtable on Translating Genomic-Based Research for Health; as a member of the advisory council for the National Center for Advancing Translational Sciences; as co-chair of the Cures Acceleration Network; as an expert adviser to the Pharmacogenomics Research Network; and as a member of the World Economics Forum's Global Agenda Council on the Future of the Health Sector.

 Matthew P. Goetz, M.D.